hekmon/transmissionbutler/README.md

 * Manages/maintains a minimal global ratio
 * Does not mess with seeding torrents with custom ratio (skips them)
-* (optionnal) Allows a limited period of unlimited seed (before switching back to the global ratio control)
+* (optionnal) Allows a limited period of free seed (no ratio period before switching back to the global ratio or custom ratio mode)
 * (optionnal) Auto deletes finished torrents (for stopped torrents with ratio above their configured target)

 ## Options / Configure